OUCH, this can be extremely painful and life delimitating and is no laughing matter.

 Also known as washer women’s elbow, which helps further to understand how repetitive movement causes the condition.

 Pain that occurs on the inner side of the elbow is often known as golfer’s elbow, and again you don’t need to be a golfer to experience it.

-While playing racquet sport increases the risk of developing tennis elbow.
-Equally working in the garden and those jobs that require repetitive movement such as painting, bricklaying or using scissors puts you at risk.
+While playing racquet sports increases the risk of developing tennis elbow.
+So does, working in the garden and those jobs that require repetitive movement, such as painting, bricklaying or using scissors, all putting you at risk.

-Simply avoiding the repetitive action is not always possibly but in all honestly necessary to improve the condition.
-Tennis elbow can get better on its own and a cold press on the area can help as will mild pain relief and anti-inflammatory drugs.
+Simply avoiding repetitive action is not always possible but, in all honestly, necessary to improve the condition.
+Tennis elbow can improve on its own, and a cold press on the area can help, as will mild pain relief and anti-inflammatory drugs.

-In some cases, treatment is necessary, as the condition can last for weeks, even months and reoccurrence is very common.
+In some cases, treatment is necessary, as the condition can last for weeks or even months, and reoccurrence is very common.
 Treatment by physiotherapy aims to restore movement and function and plays a vital role in the relief of pain and healing.
-A physiotherapist can also provide you exercises to strengthen your forearm and guide you on the use of orthosis such as a brace or strapping and information on prevention going forwards.
+A physiotherapist can also provide exercises to strengthen your forearm and guide you on the use of orthosis, such as a brace or strapping.
+Plus provide you with information on prevention going forward.

 Left untreated, tennis elbow can become chronic, quite simply meaning ongoing.
 Getting advice early on is extremely important for this condition.